nucypher/nucypher/newsfragments/README.md

 * `misc`

 For example: `123.feature.rst`, `456.bugfix.rst`

+Along with the required PR newsfragment file (enforced by a GitHub Action), additional newsfragment files for issues linked to the PR can optionally be included by following the same naming convention above, and using `<ISSUE_NUMBER>` instead of `<PR_NUMBER>`.

 Note that the `towncrier` tool will automatically reflow your text, so don't try to do any fancy formatting.
 Run